fifxx/rr2024_project_respository/README.md

 The data used in this analysis is sourced directly from the QuantEcon repository, ensuring consistency with the original analysis.
 It includes key indicators for economic outcomes and institutional differences, such as settler mortality rates, protection against expropriation risk, and GDP per capita.

 # Tools Used
-RStudio: For coding and analysis.
+RStudio for coding and analysis.

-GitHub: For version control and collaboration.

-R Markdown: For documenting and presenting the analysis.
+R Markdown for documenting and presenting the analysis.

+GitHub for version control and collaboration.

+AI for charts generation and code corrections.

 # Report Structure
 The report is structured as follows:

-# Introduction and Objectives: Overview and goals of the project.
+Introduction and Objectives - Overview and goals of the project.

-Methodology: Detailed methodology and tools used.
+Methodology - Detailed methodology and tools used.

-Data Overview: Comprehensive look at the data used in the analysis.
+Data Overview - Comprehensive look at the data used in the analysis.

-Data Preparation: Steps taken to clean and preprocess the data.
+Data Preparation - Steps taken to clean and preprocess the data.

-Simple Linear Regression Model: Analysis of the basic linear relationship between the variables.
+Simple Linear Regression Model - Analysis of the basic linear relationship between the variables.

-Multivariate Regression Model: Examination of the multiple linear relationships and their interactions.
+Multivariate Regression Model - Examination of the multiple linear relationships and their interactions.

-Endogeneity (Two-stage Least Squares (2SLS) Regression Model): Addressing potential endogeneity issues using a two-stage regression approach.
+Endogeneity (Two-stage Least Squares (2SLS) Regression Model) - Addressing potential endogeneity issues using a two-stage regression approach.

-Summary: Conclusions and insights derived from the analysis.
+Summary - Conclusions and insights derived from the analysis.

 # Results
 Our analysis replicates the original findings and demonstrates the robustness of the results across different software environments (R and Python).

 The key findings include:

-Simple Linear Regression: Demonstrates a positive relationship between institutional quality and economic outcomes.
+Simple Linear Regression demonstrates a positive relationship between institutional quality and economic outcomes.

-Multivariate Regression: Confirms the positive relationship while controlling for additional factors such as climate and continent-level differences.
+Multivariate Regression confirms the positive relationship while controlling for additional factors such as climate and continent-level differences.

-2SLS Regression: Addresses endogeneity concerns, providing unbiased estimates that highlight the significant impact of institutions on economic development.
+2SLS Regression addresses endogeneity concerns, providing unbiased estimates that highlight the significant impact of institutions on economic development.

 # Conclusion
 This project successfully reproduces and enhances the original analysis, providing robust evidence that institutional differences, rooted in colonial-era institutions, significantly contribute to variations in income levels among countries today.

 # Repository Contents
-R Markdown File (analysis.Rmd): The main file containing the analysis.
+R Markdown File (RR.Rmd) - The main file containing the analysis.

-Data Files: The datasets used in the analysis.
+HTML File (RR.html) - The report in HTML.

-Images: Visualizations and plots generated during the analysis.
+Images - Visualizations and plots generated during the analysis.

 README.md: This file, providing an overview of the project and instructions for replication.

 # How to Run the Analysis
-1) Clone the Repository: git clone <https://github.com/fifxx/rr2024_project_respository>
+1) Clone the Repository using f.e. git clone <https://github.com/fifxx/rr2024_project_respository>

-2) Open the R Project: Open the R project in RStudio.
+2) Open the R project in RStudio.

-3) Install Required Packages: Ensure all required packages are installed (e.g., haven, dplyr, ggplot2, broom, stargazer, lmtest, AER).
+3) Ensure all required packages are installed

-4) Run the R Markdown File: Knit the analysis.Rmd file to generate the report.
+4) Knit the RR.Rmd file to generate the report.

 # Contact
 For any questions or clarifications, please contact the authors via their university email addresses.